nicmeniconi/TCN-KD-HAR/README.md

 - **Assistive Technologies**: Multimodal models improve real-time decision-making in devices like exoskeletons and prosthetics<sup>[3](#references)</sup>.
 - **Human-Computer Interaction**: These systems support intuitive interfaces for gaming, virtual reality, and robotics<sup>[4](#references)</sup>.

 In the realm of physical rehabilitation, designing effective at-home rehabilitation technologies requires a focus on minimally intrusive methods.
 Vision-based techniques hold significant promise, as they avoid the need for on-body sensors that could hinder patient movement<sup>[5](#references)</sup>.
 This approach reduces the discomfort associated with traditional motion capture suits and provides a more natural environment for rehabilitation exercises, potentially increasing patient compliance.
-We will be exploring the effectiveness of Knowledge Distillation (KD) for optimizing video input HAR student using a multimodal video and motion HAR teacher.

 ## Dataset and Approach

 The VIDIMU dataset<sup>[6](#references)</sup> is a multimodal collection of data on daily life activities aimed at advancing human activity recognition and biomechanics research.
 It includes data from 54 participants, with video recordings from a commodity camera and inertial measurement unit (IMU) data from 16 participants.
 The dataset captures 13 clinically relevant activities using affordable technology.
-Video data was processed to estimate 3D joint positions, while IMU data provided joint angles through inverse kinematics.
+Video data was processed to estimate 3D joint positions (sampled at 50Hz), while IMU data provided joint angles through inverse kinematics (sampled at 30Hz).
 The dataset is designed to support studies in movement recognition, kinematic analysis, and tele-rehabilitation in natural environments.
-In this project, the unimodal students and the multimodal teachers were trained on the video and IMU data.
+In this study, we will explore the effectiveness of Knowledge Distillation (KD) for optimizing motion capture-based HAR student models using a multimodal motion capture and IMU-based HAR teacher model.

 ## Teacher Training and Student Pre-Training

 ### Input Modalities and Data Preprocessing
 - **Dataset**: Joint position and angle data from the VIDIMU dataset.
-  - **Alignment**: Video and IMU data were synchronized by minimizing the RMSE between joint angle signals after smoothing and resampling to a common frequency<sup>[7](#references)</sup>.
+  - **Alignment**: Video and IMU data were synchronized by minimizing the RMSE between joint angle signals after smoothing and resampling to the IMU sampling frequency<sup>[7](#references)</sup>.
   - **Joint Normalization**:
     -	Joint positions were normalized relative to the pelvis joint (root), centering the skeleton in local space for consistent representation across samples.
     -	The process involved subtracting the pelvis coordinates from all other joints to standardize positions within the frame.